 - Beneficiary.
 This person gains the benefit of the trust.
 They might use trust assets or get regular payments from the trust.
 A trust can have more than one beneficiary.

-Will There Be Estate or Trust Litigation?
+Will There Be an Estate or Trust Dispute?

 Litigation is a way to resolve disputes between parties.
 With most estates, the people involved are family members (heirs) or anyone who will inherit under a will or trust (beneficiaries), along with the executor representing the estate.

 Disputes rarely arise in probate.
 But when they do, they could derail the orderly probate process.
 There are many reasons why you might want to bring litigation.